sebastianlux/tfbuildtask-updateAssemblyInfo/README.md

 5. Select the task and configure the attributes you want to update:
 ![buildtask-configuration](img/configuration.png)

 If an attribute is not configured (left empty) in the build task configuration, it will be skipped for update and therefore the original value will be kept.

 If a file does not contain a specific attribute, the attribute is not added to the file.
 This is to prevent a build failure in case of projects with multiple _AssemblyInfo_ files.

-# Which Files are Updated
 The build task updates all files that match the `File pattern`  in the `Root folder` recursive.

 If the file pattern is left empty, the build task updates all _AssemblyInfo.cs_ and _AssemblyInfo.vb_ files.